-If someone is given a traffic ticket in the state of Illinois, there are a few key things they are able to find on their citation that will be indicative of whether or not they have to make an appearance in traffic court.
+If someone is given a traffic ticket in the state of Illinois, there are a few key things they are able to find on their citation that will be indicative of whether or not they have to appear in court for a traffic ticket.
 When looking over a traffic citation, one may see a demarcation that states "must appear", or "court appearance required".
 Most tickets will have a designated checkbox for these demarcations.
+Call an experienced Rolling Meadows traffic lawyer today at Dohman Law for a free consultation!

 The officer will note whether the individual does or does not have to make an appearance in court for their traffic violation, and will provide them with a date and time.
 It is important to note that the driver will receive a reminder notice as their court date approaches, and this reminder notice should not be ignored.